-For INTEGER arguments, you can use the specific name IABS in place of ABS.
+For INTEGER arguments, you can use the specific name iABS in place of ABS.
 For REAL8 or DOUBLE PRECISION functions, you can use the symbolic name DABS in place of ABS.
+You can use the symbolic name CABS for COMPLEX8 arguments.
+For COMPLEX16 arguments, you can use the symbolic name CDABS.